tvang1/TLoD-Assets-Manager-MacOS/README.md

 Version: **BETA 0.2**

 *Changelog from TheRamenRider*
+11-18-2025

+There are some bash scripts for convienience.

+namefix.sh and installDepend.sh

+namefix.sh is just for convienience to fix text for the versioning.

+installDepend.sh is a usefull script to install dependencies for Python for TLod Assets Manager.
+If one pulls from my fork, please alter the script to include your version of Python and adjust your env accordingly.

+*Changelog from TheRamenRider*
 10-18-2025

 These are changes made from the TLoD Assets Manager Beta 0.2 to fit the MacOS/Linux Environment.